Entries Tagged 'Poetry' ↓

 APRIL IS National Poetry Month.
 In honor of the occasion, I thought it would be fun to introduce some new poetry activities!

-Today, why not have your children write a “Never Poem”?
+Today, why not have your children write a silly poem?
 With only a few simple rules to get them started, they should produce some gems in no time at all.

-al·lit·er·a·tion is the repetition of an initial consonant sound.
+al·lit·er·a·tion is the repetition of a consonant sound at the beginning of a word.

 Betty Botter bought some butter,